Summit County Senior Services & Resources

 Fire and Fall Prevention

 Volunteers are available for those who need transportation to medical appointments.
 Two weeks’ advance notice is requested.
-Contact Rob Rumrill at 668-2941.
+Contact our front desk at 668-2940 or email us.

 Trained volunteers are available once a month to assist in answering your questions about Medicare.
-To schedule an appointment, please call (970) 668-2940.
+To schedule an appointment, please call (970) 668-2940 or email us.